habeex/Minna-Tech-Meetup-Hackathon/README.md

  Build News App using [Newsapi.org](https://newsapi.org/) Mobile and Web App.

-    #General Requirements:
+   ## General Requirement
 •	User Interface
 •	Functionality
 •	Code structure

+ ### Note:
-Note: Hackathon is also set up to test your ability because you might be called up to join a marvelous Team to solve variety of problems in Niger State and in Nigeria as a whole.
+ Hackathon is also set up to test your ability because you might be called up to join a marvelous Team to solve variety of problems in Niger State and in Nigeria as a whole.